JaredMcB/JaredMcB.github.io/_pages/about.md

 ![FamilyAtWapatki](\files\Pics\FamilyAtWapatki.jpg)

 Currently, I am a Ph.D. candidate at the University of Arizona in the Applied Math Graduate Interdisciplinary Program (GIDP).
 I received a master's degree in math from Brigham Young University (BYU) in 2016.
-I have a wife and fove children.
+I have a wife and five children.

 ## Research

 Broadly I am interested in stochastic modeling.
-Currently I am studying data-driven models and model reduction.
+Currently, I am studying data-driven models and model reduction.
 For my [master's thesis](https://scholarsarchive.byu.edu/etd/6023/).
 I studied the steady state configuration of a small group of cells connected by cadherin sites.

 ### Current Research Project